- Types of data that can be submitted

-- De novo assembly of transcriptome: the raw RNA-seq reads should be submitted to ArrayExpress still.
+- De novo assembly of transcriptome: the raw RNA-seq reads should be submitted to ArrayExpress.
 Once we have finished processing your raw reads, submit the assembled transcriptome file (often in fasta format) directly to the European Nucleotide Archive.

-If you're submitting potentially identifiable human data, please see below.
+If you have potentially identifiable human data, please see below.

 To submit to ArrayExpress, all you need to do is send us meta-data for your experiment (e.g. experiment description, samples and their attributes, all protocols used) and the raw data files; see the submission guide below.
-Submissions without raw data files will not be accepted unless in exceptional circumstances.
+Submissions without raw data files will not be accepted unless there are exceptional circumstances.

-Data from human samples and individuals that can potentially lead to the identification of the donors (e.g. genomic DNA sequences) can be submitted to ArrayExpress if the data has been consented for public release.
+Data from human samples and individuals that can potentially lead to the identification of the donors (e.g. genomic DNA sequences) can be submitted to ArrayExpress if consent for public release of the data hs been given.
 Such approvals typically would be given by the relevant ethics committees and ensuring this is the responsibility of the submitters.

-Raw data files: Please provide unprocessed files as raw data files.
-After demultiplexing and trimming of adapter sequences do not remove entire sequence reads or trim by quality score.
-Prepare your files according to ENA specifications.
+Please provide individual unprocessed raw data files for each sample, in FASTQ or BAM format, and prepare your files according to ENA specifications.
 This is a developing field so please do check the specifications every time you submit a new experiment.
 Data files which do not satisfy ENA's requirements will not be accepted.